 - Trauma (running into something, hit by car etc).

 - Dental abscess.

-- Infections (bacterial, viral, fungal) which can cause ulceration.
+- Infections (bacterial, viral) which can cause ulceration.

 - Kidney failure.